Termites in Wood: Signs, Damage & Prevention Tips

 • Fix moisture problems: Termites are drawn to moisture.
 Fix plumbing leaks, clear clogged gutters, and ensure proper drainage around your home.

 • Eliminate wood piles and mulch: Termites love wood.
-Keep woodpiles, mulch, or any wooden debris away from your foundation.
+Keep wood piles, mulch, or any wooden debris away from your foundation.

 • Inspect regularly: Check your attic, crawl space, and foundation regularly for signs of termite damage.